 All plans give you full access to VPNArea across six devices plus unlimited bandwidth.

-Let’s not forget about the refund policy – it’s 7 days.
-At least there’s a guarantee?
+Let’s not forget about the refund policy – it’s 30 days, no questions asked.

 Product Documentation: Would like to have seen more